nextflow-io/crg-course-nov16/README.md

 Create an genome index file by running bowtie in the container.

-The run Bowtie in the container with the following command:
+Try to run Bowtie in the container with the following command:

 ```
 docker run my-image bowtie2-build ~/crg-course-nov16/data/ggal/genome.fa genome.index
 ```

-The above command it fails because Bowtie cannot access the input file.
+The above command fails because Bowtie cannot access the input file.

-This is happening because the container runs in a complete separate file system and it hasn't access to the hosting file system by default.
+This happens because the container runs in a complete separate file system and it cannot access the hosting file system by default.

 You will need to use the `--volume` command line option to mount the input file(s) eg.